Overview

 - Transcripts

-- If you’re using another’s captionless youtube video, you can instead create a transcript.
+- If you are using a video by someone else on YouTube with no captions, you can instead create a transcript.

-- Google NoteBookLM can generate a transcript if you add a reference, paste the youtube link, and ask the AI to generate the transcript.
-This may need to be edited or adjusted.
+- Google NoteBookLM can generate a transcript if you add a reference, paste the YouTube link, and ask the AI to generate the transcript.
+This may need to be edited/corrected.

 - Similarly, YouTubeToTranscript.com can generate a transcript for free.